- Things to Know

 *Peyronie's disease facts medical author: Charles Patrick Davis, MD, PhD

-- Peyronie's disease is the development of plaques or scar tissue inside the penis that cause penis curvature and painful erections.
+- Peyronie's disease is the development of plaques or scar tissue inside the penis that causes penis curvature and painful erections.

-- Symptoms range from mild to severe painful erections and difficultly or inability to have sexual intercourse.
+- Symptoms range from mild to severe painful erections and difficulty or inability to have sexual intercourse.

-- Peyronie's disease is evaluated by physical exam of palpating plaque in the penis, by examination of the erection and by ultrasound techniques.
+- Peyronie's disease is evaluated by a physical exam of palpating plaque in the penis, examination of the erection, and by ultrasound techniques.

 - Medical treatment of the disease is empirical; sometimes the disease symptoms will spontaneously reduce but most medical treatments have not been proven to be effective although research is ongoing.

 - Surgical treatments (plaque removal, plication, or device implantation) have had some success but may involve other complications; medical experts advise waiting one year or more before having surgery.

 Peyronie's disease is characterized by a plaque, or hard lump, that forms within the penis.
 The plaque, a flat plate of scar tissue, develops on the top or bottom side of the penis inside a thick membrane called the tunica albuginea, which envelopes the erectile tissues.